Licensed vs. Unlicensed Assisted Living: Key Differences Explained

 Challenges of an Unlicensed Facility

-1. Limited Services: Unlicensed facilities may struggle to provide higher levels of care, limiting revenue potential.
+- Limited Services: Unlicensed facilities may not be allowed to provide higher levels of care, limiting revenue potential.

-2. Perception Issues: Families often view unlicensed facilities skeptically, affecting resident attraction.
+- Perception Issues: Families often view unlicensed facilities skeptically, which can negatively impact residents' impression of the facility.

 Key Considerations When Choosing Between Licensed and Unlicensed Facilities